 Collaboration Process

 All the WIP PIM, drawings, site sketches, TQ, RFIs, RRFIs, and the customized libraries are first stored in the local server that only accessible by the modelling team.
 The WIP data will be uploaded to the WIP folders in native format (without auditing check) weekly for progress tracking.
-The CDE system shall automatically assign the version number for each file uploaded.
+The BIM CDCP system shall automatically assign the version number for each file uploaded.

 The WIP data shall be cleaned up and upload to the SHARED folder by the end of each month for review and information sharing to project stakeholders.
 The metadata - status will be assigned to the SHARED data to indicate with the “Purpose of share” according to the section LA.4.2 and LA.4.3 of the Hong Kong Local Annex of ISO19650-2:2018 in the CIC Building Information Modelling standards – General, Version 2.

 The data in the SHARED folder will be progressively enhanced from Status S1 to S5 using the Interim Deliverable review workflow.
 Upon feedbacks and change events, the agreed changes will be properly documented and passed to the BIM modelling team using the built-in workflow process.
-The modellers shall update the interim deliverables and pass to the BIM manager for quality checking.
+The modellers shall update the interim deliverables and pass to the BIM Team Leader for quality checking.
 The updated deliverables shall be publishing using the Interim Deliverable review workflow process until a final consent from the Project Manager is received.

-The BIM manager shall close the existing review event of the interim deliverables and restart the Interim Review Deliverable Process during a version update event.
+The BIM Team Leader shall close the existing review event of the interim deliverables and restart the Interim Review Deliverable Process during a version update event.
 The follow event shall trigger a version update event:

 Changes in geometry and attributes of PIM after a design review meeting